calebjlee/MEG_Consulting_Website/README.md

 [Brandon Geng](https://github.com/brandongeng)

 This website was made by MEG members.
 Are you interested in website development and a UM undergraduate?
 Consider applying to MEG and joining the website team.
 You can learn more about applying [here](https://www.megconsulting.org/application).

+## Issues

+If you see any issues on the website or source code email gengb@umich.edu